My Approaches & Beliefs:

 Structural Attributes of Fund Company:

-Considering who owns the mutual fund company is an important concern.
-The objectives of the fund company may interfere with performance of their fund managers and their underlying funds.
+Who actually owns the mutual fund management company is important.
+A management company that wants to maximize their profits may clash with their fund managers and performance of their funds.

-- Manager Must be Experienced – You are buying professional money management when you put your money with a fund manager.
-Make sure he/she is among the best.
+- Manager Must be Experienced – You are buying professional money management when you put your money in a fund.
+Make sure the manager is among the best.
 Funds managed by experienced fund managers outperform by 1.5% per quarter.
 (Source: The value of experience for mutual fund managers white paper by Kempf, Manconi, Spalt, 2013) I have a belief that managers should be bald or grey!
 This is a competitive industry and managers get fired if their numbers are no good.
 Old managers have managed to make the cut for long periods of time.

 - Company must be “investment lead” and not lead by marketing or shareholders of the fund company.

 - Privately held – employee owned firms can balance the needs of the investor with the demands of the shareholders

-- Size matters – Big funds are too difficult to manage– A fund’s performance is inversely correlate with its assets under management.
+- Size matters – Big funds are too difficult to manage– A fund’s performance is inversely correlated with assets under management.
 (Source: Does fund size erode mutual fund performance white paper by Chen, Hong, Huang and Kubik.)
-This means funds get too big to manage.
+This means funds can get too big to manage.